 Major Currencies—This refers to a short list of the most traded currencies, which generally stays the same year-to-year.
 Most recently, this includes the U.S. dollar (USD), Euro (EUR), Japanese yen (JPY), British pound (GBP), Australian dollar (AUD), Canadian dollar (CAD), and the Swiss franc (CHF).
 The USD in a currency pair with any of the others is known as a major currency pair.

 What are Currency Exchange Rates?

-About forty years ago, most of the world's currencies ceased having any backing to support their value.
+About fifty years ago, most of the world's currencies ceased having any backing to support their value.
 At one time, many currencies were backed by silver, gold, or other means – the governments that issued paper currency did so while maintaining some form of support for it.

 This is no longer the case for most currencies.
 The value of a U.S. dollar, a ruble, a British pound, a Swedish kronor, a Brazilian real, and that of the vast majority (but not all) currencies, is determined by trading on the international foreign exchange market.